bsorrentino/bsorrentino/_posts/2024-12-20-genaiscript-comment-code-with-ai.md

 ## **Conclusion**

 In this article, we explored a technique to use AI for generation of high-quality comments to existent code within a codebase.
+The focus has been on Java code, but **the same approach can be easily applied to other programming languages as well**.

 This method not only saves time but also improves the overall quality of the documentation, making it easier for developers to understand and work with the codebase.